 In 2013 Dr Rupert Ouyang relocated his Watt Street practice to a new modern medical facility on the corner of Range Road and Henry Parry Drive in North Gosford.
-The new buidling was built by Dr Ouyang to fullfill his dream of having a practice where he could offer high quality health care to his patients.
+The new buidling was built by Dr Ouyang to fullfill his dream of having a practice where high quality health care could be provided for patients.

 A great deal of care went into selecting stylish modern fittings throughout the building and extensive use was made of low maintennance finishes for the building's exterior.
 Dr Ouyang wanted the design of the building to create an open and relaxing environment that was geared towards patient comfort which would help make their visit as pleasant an experience as possible.
 The final design also offered patients ample off street parking and wheelchair access from street level.